-But the throbbing headache was not letting me sit at peace or think straight.
+But a throbbing headache was not letting me sit at peace or think straight.
 I couldn’t read a line without pressing my temples.

 At this point, my mind always worries that perhaps my eyesight is deteriorating and maybe it’s time to visit an optician.
 For the records, I do not wear spectacles.
-So I did a an eye test for myself, covering each eye in turn trying to read the fine print at the bottom of the wall calendar some 10 feet away.
-Though the annoying headache did interfere, I could read, perfectly fine with both eyes.
+So I did an eye test for myself, covering each eye, in turn, trying to read the fine print at the bottom of the wall calendar some 10 feet away.
+Though an annoying headache did interfere, I could read, perfectly fine with both eyes.

 By the time I reached back to my study, in about 10 minutes, I realized my headache was gone.

 I have to admit, yesterday wasn’t the only occasion when I had an excruciating headache.
-On reflection, I feel I have been having them more frequently than ever before and in some way or the other I have seen them go away on consuming one fluid or the other.
+On reflection, I feel I have been having them more frequently than ever before and in some way or the other, I have seen them go away by consuming one fluid or the other.